YinnyF/bank_tech_test/README.md

 * Working with the `Statement` class, I test drove the creation of the `print` method into the format required.

 - Edge Cases: Input negative number for deposit.
 Input negative number for withdrawal.
+Depositing/withdrawing pennies.